Infrastructure & Accessibility

 Featuring the third longest runway in Queensland and the ninth largest in Australia, the Rockhampton Airport prides itself on being able to handle freight of any size or shape.
 The proven experience of the Airport has contributed to its involvement in international and domestic military operations.

-The newly redeveloped Rockhampton Airport is exceptionally well serviced with multiple flights to and from Brisbane daily, direct flights from Mackay, Gladstone, Townsville, Sydney and Melbourne and connections on to other ports around Australia and internationally.
-Airlines that fly into Rockhampton include Qantaslink, Virgin Blue and Tiger Airways.
-It is also the welcoming destination for 750,000 domestic passengers every year.
+The Rockhampton Airport is exceptionally well serviced with multiple flights to and from Brisbane daily, direct flights to and from Mackay, Cairns, Gold Coast, Sunshine Coast, Townsville and Melbourne and connections on to other ports around Australia and internationally.
+Airlines that fly into Rockhampton include Qantaslink, Virgin Australia, Alliance Airlines and Bonza.
+It is also the welcoming destination for 560,000 domestic passengers every year.

 By Sea